ForNetCode/spa-server/docs/guide/spa-client-command-line.md

 # Command Line

 We have provided command line in 1.x versions, but it seems no one need it.
 So we removed the binary release and docker release.

 But you can build it from source.

 ## Source Code

 ```shell
 git clone --recursive https://github.com/fornetcode/spa-server
 cargo build --package spa-client --release
 # you could get the binary from ./target/release directory
 ```

-You can install it by:
+Install it by:

 ```shell
 cd client
 cargo install --bin spa-client  --path .
 ```

 ## Overview

 spa-client it a command line tool to help user upload files and release new SPA.

 ## Usage Example

 There are some usage examples of `spa-client`, you also can get help by typing `spa-client -h`.

 ```shell
 # upload static files to admin server, if not set $OPT_VERSION, will try to
 spa-client -c $CONFIG_PATH upload $STATIC_FILE_PATH $DOMAIN $OPT_VERSION -p 3